Fundamentals in Urology Webcast Upgrade (2021)

 - Renal Physiology

 After attending this course, participants will have greater exposure and insight into the following topic areas:

 BPH and Stones

-- Demonstrate knowledge of the medical and surgical management of BPH and utilize an evidence-based approach for selecting the best therapy
+- Discuss medical and surgical management of BPH and utilize an evidence-based approach for selecting the best therapy

 - Describe the basic pathophysiology of nephrolithiasis